 We continue to monitor inflationary factors, such as increases in our cost of revenues and operating expenses that may adversely affect our operating results.
-Although we do not believe inflation has had a material impact on our financial condition, results of operations or cash flows to date, a high rate of inflation in the future may have an adverse effect on our ability to maintain and increase our gross margin or decrease our operating expenses as a percentage of our revenues if our selling prices of our products do not increase as much or more than our costs increase.
+Although we have begun to experience price increases in certain parts of our business, inflation for the nine months ended September 30, 2022 has not had a significant impact on our financial condition, results of operations or cash flows to date, a high rate of inflation in the future may have an adverse effect on our ability to maintain and increase our gross margin or decrease our operating expenses as a percentage of our revenues if our selling prices of our products do not increase as much or more than our costs increase.